Skip to content

 Custom column preprocessors (expert user)

-For each Column type presented in this section, the default preprocessor defines the internal default column preprocessor.
-The user might prefer to define a different preprocessor than the default one, by means of the preprocessors parameter of the TabularPreproc object.
+To each Column type presented in this section, the library associates the internal default column preprocessor, which in turn defines how the column data will be preprocessed before being fed to the generative model.
+The user might prefer to define a different preprocessor than the default one, by means of the preprocessors parameter of the TabularPreproc.from_schema method.

-The available column preprocessors are: Categorical, Coordinates, Date, DateTime, Time, Integer, Numeric and Text.
-The table below illustrates the default mappings from column types to column preprocessors, along with their compatibility:
+The available column preprocessors are: Categorical, Coordinates, Date, DateTime, Time, Integer, Numeric, ItaFiscalCode and Text.
+The table below illustrates the default mappings from column types to column preprocessors

-For instance, the user might want to preprocess the hours-per-week column with a Categorical preprocessor, instead of the default Numeric:
+For instance, the user might want to preprocess the minimum_nights column with a Categorical preprocessor, instead of the default Numeric:

 from aindo.rdml.synth import Categorical, TabularPreproc